 The Canadian Pipeliner Accreditation Council (CPAC) was originally established as the Canadian arm of an ad-hoc industry initiative to foster effective implementation of mandatory competency management requirements for North American Pipeliners.
 Both the Canadian CSA Z662 and American API 1173 industry standards mandate the need to establish competency requirements for personnel working in the oil and gas pipeline sector.
 In Canada these requirements, as identified in the CSA Z662-19, are adopted under regulation and thereby mandatory.
 These requirements must include the identification of training, qualification and experience required to perform each task.
-With high demand for standardized criteria to evaluating organizations and personnel, CPAC began working with system prototypes in 2014 working directly with key industry organizations.
+With high demand for standardized criteria to evaluate organizations and personnel, CPAC began working with system prototypes in 2014 working directly with key industry organizations.
 A publicly available program for industry was then launched in 2016.
 CPAC operates 4 distinct 2nd party industry support programs which include the Accreditation of Pipeline Training and Testing Organizations; Standardized Code Qualification examinations; Certification programs for Pipeline Inspectors and Fusion Technicians; and a Safety and Loss Management System verification audit program.

 CPAC currently administers the Accredited Pipeliner Index.
 This National Registry has been established in accordance with ISO 17024 guidelines to provide industry with an online, publicly available, credential verification tool allowing companies access to necessary information for validating documentation submitted by personnel and contractors.
 The security of an individual’s credentials and compliance with privacy laws is a critical concern.
 Based on recommendations from the 2015-2019 Chairman’s Advisory Group, the index will be updated to include only the pipeliner’s name and certificate number to allow verification against a certificate or secure ID card.
 With the 2019 update all pipeliners will receive a plastic ID card with anti-counterfeit measures embedded on the front of the cards.